makersacademy/chitter-challenge/task_stories/pre_setup.md

 require 'capybara/rspec'
 require 'rspec'

-# Tell Capybara to talk to RPS
+# Tell Capybara to talk to Chitter
 Capybara.app = Chitter

 ### the rest of the file ###